liayin/blog/_posts/2021-9-30-literature-other.md

 [Hussam, Rabbani, Reggiani & Rigol (2021)](https://www.aeaweb.org/articles/pdf/doi/10.1257/): Rational Habit Formation: Experimental Evidence from Handwashing in India

 ### Education
+[Angrist, Gray-Lobe, Idoux, and Pathak (2022)](https://doi.org/10.3386/w30308): Still Worth the Trip?
+School Busing Effects in Boston and New York
+- NBER working paper
+- Busing increases integration but not achievement (SAT scores)
+- Counterfactual shows cost saving from not busing
+- LY: this may be discussed in the paper, but integration itself may build social capital, which is not measured by achievement.
+Perhaps if they could link the data to tax records, they can see the effect of busing on earnings.
+If they link it to the Census data, they can see the effect on family structure.
+Though the linking can be time-consuming, if not infeasible.

 [Heckman & Zhou (2022)](https://docs.iza.org/dp15252.pdf): Measuring Knowledge
 - Published as an IZA working paper
 - Psychometrically validated test scores are not comparable over time and people